porridgewithraisins/e2ee.js/README.md

 The key pair and the initialisation parameters can be acquired in a persistable format with `marshal()`.
 Then, they can be used to restore a new instance of the class with the same key pair and parameters using `unmarshal()`.

-Remote users' public keys are not persisted, and you must invoke `setRemotePublicKey()` again to restore them.
-This is a good practice that maintains forward secrecy by making the key used to encrypt the messages ephemeral (a new initialisation vector will be used for a new session).
-Thus, even if the private key is somehow leaked accidentally, only the messages in that session are compromised.
+Remote users' public keys and the shared secrets with them are not persisted, and you must invoke `setRemotePublicKey()` again to restore them.

 ### Where to persist